A Popular Tale (work-in-progress)

-A Popular Tale is a first-draft version of a short (210 pp) novel based on the Gospel of Matthew, the name from the Hebrew (mattithyâh (מַתִּתְיָה)), meaning ‘gift of G-d’ which is the origin of the family name Matko.
+A Popular Tale is (presently) a draft version of a short (215 pp) novel based on the Gospel of Matthew, the name from the Hebrew (mattithyâh (מַתִּתְיָה)), meaning ‘gift of G-d’ which is the origin of the family name Matko.

 With five narrative sections and five teaching sections (dealing with such existential concerns as race, sex-gender, identity, the environment, time, and G-d), and beginning with a genealogy, the first half of the chiastic structure of A Popular Tale traces the family drama of infancy and childhood in its ‘chapter and verse’ upbringing.
 The second half culminates in rebellion, trial, and ensuing punishment, all in an ongoing search for (authentic) identity, represented in the text by a variety of prose styles indicative of and representing the experimentation of adolescence.
 As ‘the only living novel’ A Popular Tale is a bildungsroman detailing the idealism of youth and the madness of society, that doesn’t believe in the veracity of memory and that understands you are not the stories you tell, not even to yourself about yourself.
 Written in the Biblical tradition, in a manner comparable to how twentieth-century modernists used ancient myth to illuminate their reality, I use the myths of present U.S. society (in particular the story of the god, Jesus) to elucidate our present reality, hopefully to point a way beyond.
 Anti-deist and questioning, A Popular Tale seeks to be a gospel for the world of today, forging the next stage of the Abrahamic tradition with its historical tradition of the process of progressive symbolic substitution.